queryluke/masseffect-5e-pdf/completed/infiltrator.md

 #### Quick Build
-You can make an engineer quickly by following these suggestions.
+You can make an infiltrator quickly by following these suggestions.
 First, Dexterity should be your highest ability score.
 Make Intelligence your next-highest if you want to focus on hacking and tech spells.
 Choose Charisma instead if you plan to emphasize deception and social interactions.
 Second, choose the Faction Agent background.

 ## Class Features